 Living in a studio apartment in the city centre is out of the question since that is going to eat up most of your salary.
 Indeed, London is the most expensive city to rent in Europe.
 In Chiang Mai, on the other hand, you could live a comfortable life as an expat for around £550 a month (according to Nomad List).
 This includes having your own apartment in the city centre.
 So you would be living on less than what you would be spending on rent alone in London.

-The incredible money-saving benefits of geographic arbitrage can help you save for a deposit, an early retirement, a long travelling stint or a Master’s degree.
+The incredible money-saving benefits of geographic arbitrage can help you save for a deposit, an early retirement, or a long travelling stint.
 Plus, you get to enjoy the privilege of living in a new country, one that may offer better weather and food, a more appealing lifestyle, and a higher standard of living.
-Being immersed in a new country and culture can be beneficial in a variety of ways; you can amass countless, unforgettable experiences, learn a new language, broaden your horizons, and expand your professional network.
+Being immersed in a new country and culture can be beneficial in a variety of ways: you can amass countless, unforgettable experiences, learn a new language, broaden your horizons, and expand your professional network.

 The Downsides to Geographic Arbitrage

 It may seem blindingly obvious that, if you can, moving to a cheaper country to work is the best thing you could for your wallet.
 Financial stress and anxiety could be a thing of the past.
 However, while moving to a far-flung destination could indeed be an exciting, positive, and life-changing experience, moving to a new country also entails some challenges that can’t be ignored.
 Many expats may feel expected to live up to people’s expectations that their new life abroad is leagues better than life back in their home country.
 Yet, a move abroad can be a risk factor for mental health issues – such as depression and anxiety – through the many stresses involved, the loneliness, and the fact that you are now without your taken-for-granted support system.